erebe/vSMTP/README.md

 ## Roadmap

-> vSMTP is currently under development.
+> vSMTP is currently under development and not yet ready for production use.

 The next releases "1.3.x" will focus on SQL databases support & DMARC.
 You can find more information about the project agenda in the [roadmap](ROADMAP.md).